carnesen-archive/bitcoin-config/readme.md

 ## API

 ### BITCOIN_CONFIG_OPTIONS
-`{ [optionName: string]: { longName, typeName, description, defaultValue }`.
+`{[optionName: string]: {longName, typeName, description, defaultValue}}`.
 An object containing all available bitcoin configuration options.
-The object's keys are the option names (e.g. `rpcuser`) and the values describe its type etc. Currently this object has [147](https://github.com/carnesen/bitcoin-config/blob/master/src/bitcoin-config-options.ts) (!) items.
-If any are missing, please file an issue or submit a pull request on this project's repository on GitHub.
+The keys are the option names (e.g. `rpcuser`) and the values are objects containing `typeName` etc. Currently there are [147 items](https://github.com/carnesen/bitcoin-config/blob/master/src/bitcoin-config-options.ts) in `BITCOIN_CONFIG_OPTIONS`.
+If an option is missing, please file an issue or submit a pull request on this project's repository on GitHub.

 ### BitcoinConfig
 A TypeScript type derived from [`BITCOIN_CONFIG_OPTIONS`](#bitcoin_config_options).
 The type's keys are the option names (e.g. `rpcuser`) and the values are TypeScript analogs of the typeNames.
-Effectively
+Effectively,

 ```ts
 type BitcoinConfig = {